 UI vs UX: what’s the real difference? 🚗 🆚 ⚙️

 This is the most pressing question.

 The easiest thing to do on my part would be to simply tell you to figure it out on your own, based on the previous two sections, but this wouldn’t really do the topic justice.

 - UI stands for User Interface 💻

 - UI is what you can see in front of you – the interface that you use to interact with a thing (a product/app/car).

 - UX describes the whole experience you get as a result of interacting with a thing.

-Just to give you an example, the UI of your car is the steering wheel, the pedals, the shifter, it’s every element of the car that you can interact with.
-UX is the experience you get while driving.
+To use an analogy, the UI of your car is the steering wheel, the pedals, the gear shifter.
+It’s every element of the car that you can interact with.
+On the other hand, UX is the experience you have while driving.